-After searching using the 9 points listed above you should hopefully have a more complete family tree, you can then decide if you need a longer subscription to find my past or if you need to hire a genealogist to dig deeper for you, or you could take your research and book a trip to Ireland and research more yourself.
+After searching using the 9 points listed above you should hopefully have a more complete family tree, you can then decide if you need to hire a genealogist to dig deeper for you, or you could take your research and book a trip to Ireland and research more yourself.

 Source: All images